National Museum of Denmark Visitor Guide

 Eat, shop and stay near National Museum of Denmark

-• Consider instead: Vesterbro for more restaurants and nightlife, or Nyhavn and Kongens Nytorv for a more scenic waterfront base with stronger evening atmosphere.
+• Consider instead: Vesterbro for a livelier restaurant and nightlife scene with slightly better hotel value, or Nyhavn and Kongens Nytorv for a more scenic waterfront atmosphere and stronger evening ambiance.

 Frequently asked questions about visiting National Museum of Denmark